Place of origin | Japan |

 Tofu, eggs (in the form of slightly sweet, layered omelette called tamagoyaki), and raw quail eggs (as a gunkan-maki topping) are also common.

 Sushi is commonly eaten with condiments.
 Sushi may be dipped in shōyu (soy sauce), and is usually flavored with wasabi, a piquant paste made from the grated stem of the Wasabia japonica plant.
-Japanese-style mayonnaise is a common condiment in Japan on salmon, pork, and other sushi cuts.
+Japanese-style mayonnaise is a common condiment in Japan on salmon, pork and other sushi cuts.

 Gari (sweet, pickled ginger) is eaten in between sushi courses to both cleanse the palate and aid in digestion.
 In Japan, green tea (ocha) is invariably served together with sushi.
 Better sushi restaurants often use a distinctive premium tea known as mecha.
 In sushi vocabulary, green tea is known as agari.

+When closely arranged on a tray, different pieces are often separated by green strips called baran or kiri-zasa (切り笹).
+These dividers prevent the flavors of neighboring pieces of sushi from mixing and help to achieve an attractive presentation.
+Originally, these were cut leaves from the Aspidistra elatior (葉蘭 haran) and Sasa veitchii (熊笹 kuma-zasa) plants, respectively.
+Using actual leaves had the added benefit of releasing antimicrobial phytoncides when cut thereby extending the limited shelf life of the sushi.[76]
 Sushi bento boxes are a staple of Japanese supermarkets and convenience stores.
-As these stores began rising in prominence in the 1960s, the labor-intensive cut leaves were increasingly replaced with green plastic to lower costs.
-This coincided with the increased prevalence of refrigeration, which extended sushi's shelf life without the need for cut leaves.
-Today plastic strips are commonly used in sushi bento boxes and, to a lesser degree, in sushi presentations found in sushi bars and restaurants.
-In store-sold or to-go packages of sushi, the plastic leaf strips are often used to prevent the rolls from coming into early or unwanted contact with the ginger and wasabi included with the dish.[83]
+As these stores began rising in prominence in the 1960s, the labor-intensive cut leaves were increasingly replaced with green plastic in order to lower costs.
+This coincided with the increased prevalence of refrigeration which acted to extend the shelf life of sushi without the need for the cut leaves.
+Today the plastic strips are commonly used in sushi bento boxes and to a lesser degree in sushi presentations found in sushi bars and restaurants.
+In store-sold or to-go packages of sushi, the plastic leaf strips are often used to prevent the rolls from coming into early or unwanted contact with the ginger and wasabi included with the dish.[77]

 The main ingredients of traditional Japanese sushi, raw fish and rice, are naturally low in fat, high in protein, carbohydrates (the rice only), vitamins, and minerals, as are gari and nori.
-Other vegetables wrapped in sushi also offer various vitamins and minerals.
-Many of the seafood ingredients also contain omega-3 fatty acids, which have a variety of health benefits.[84]
-The omega-3 fatty acids found in fish has certain beneficial properties, especially on cardiovascular health, natural anti-inflammatory compounds, and play a role in brain function.[85]
+Other vegetables wrapped within the sushi also offer various vitamins and minerals.
+Many of the seafood ingredients also contain omega-3 fatty acids, which have a variety of health benefits.[78]
+The omega-3 fatty acids found in fish has certain beneficial properties, especially on cardiovascular health, natural anti-inflammatory compounds, and play a role in brain function.[79]

 Sashimi or other types of sushi containing raw fish present a risk of infection by three main types of parasites: